How to File for Divorce

 How Long Does the Divorce Take in Connecticut?

-The length of a Connecticut divorce in Connecticut varies based on a few factors, including the complexity of the case, court availability, and the two spouses’ ability and willingness to cooperate and reach agreements.
+The length of a Connecticut divorce varies based on several factors, including the complexity of the case, court availability, and the two spouses’ ability and willingness to cooperate and reach agreements.
 This leads to a pretty extensive range when it comes to the average timeline of a divorce.
 For example, on average, we’ve found that most of our divorces take between four and eighteen months.

 Read: How Long Does a Divorce Take in Connecticut?